GlastonburyC/Kaggle---Fisheries/README.md

 # Approach:

 First: identify where the fish/es are in each image.
-To do this, I have adapted the Viola-Jones face recognition algorithm.
+To do this, I adapted the Viola-Jones face recognition algorithm.
 By using the NoF category as a negative test set, and all other images as a positive test set.

-Second: Further QC? greyscale? - smooth noise? - Collate covariates - Area, Perimeter, Diameter, Variance, Uniformity & Entropy co-occurance

-Third: Train a convolutional neural network to perform species recognition using labels [1-8].
+This apporach failed to identify bounding boxes around fish, possibly because the signal to noise ratio (SNR) in each image is so high.
+Another apprach to test would be to apply a convolutional neural network such as DetectNet or OverFeat.
+The objective here is to minimise noise, as classifying the fish should be easier than classifying the entire image with many non-useful features.

+The approach I have currently implemented simply classifies the whole image (resized to 299 x 299), using a transfer learning approach.
+The convolutional neural network (CNN) I'm using is the Inception V3 CNN trained on ImageNet.
+As training a deep CNN like Inception V3 is expensive, I am using trasnfer learning, in which only the top layer is removed and replaced with a dense softmax layer.
+The softmax function allows the output of normalised probabilities (summing to one) and is suitable for cases when labels are mutually exclusive.
+In addition to this, I am also using image augmentation to make the CNN more robust to scaling, normalisation, shifts, rotations and shear.

+Further work will involved splitting not just into training and validation, but two validation sets, or k-fold cross validation.